PK (film): Plot

-An android alien lands on Earth naked on a research mission in Rajasthan but is stranded when the remote control for his spaceship is stolen.
-He manages to get the thief's cassette recorder.
-On the same day in Belgium, an Indian woman, Jagat Janani Sahni alias Jaggu, meets a Pakistani, Sarfaraz Yousuf, and falls in love with him.
-Jaggu's father objects to their relationship, citing difference in their religions.
-He consults godman Tapasvi Maharaj who predicts that Sarfaraz will betray Jaggu.
-Determined to prove them wrong, Jaggu asks Sarfaraz to marry her.
-At the wedding, she is heartbroken when she receives an unsigned letter, believing it is from Sarfaraz, calling off the wedding due to cultural differences.
+A nude humanoid alien lands on Earth on a research mission in Rajasthan, India, and is stranded when the remote control to summon his spaceship is stolen.

+That very day, in Belgium, an Indian woman, Jagat "Jaggu" Janani Sahni, meets a Pakistani man, Sarfaraz Yousuf, and falls in love with him.
+Her father objects to their relationship, citing their different religions, and consults their family astrologer, godman Tapasvi Maharaj, who predicts Sarfaraz will betray Jaggu.
+Determined to prove them wrong, Jaggu asks Sarfaraz to marry her, only to be heartbroken after receiving an unsigned letter calling off their wedding and not to contact him.